-The report on the Nomination Committee is set out below and the reports of the Audit Committee and the Remuneration Committee are set out on page 44 and page 47 respectively.
+The report on the Nomination Committee is set out below and the reports of the Audit Committee and the Remuneration Committee are set out on page 25 and page 27 respectively.

-The role and responsibilities of the Chairman, Chief Executive and other Directors have been set out under principle 5 on page 41 of the Annual Report.
+The role and responsibilities of the Chairman, Chief Executive and other Directors have been set out under principle 5 on pages 22 to 23 of the Annual Report.

-Communicate how the Group is governed O. and is performing by maintaining a dialogue with Shareholders and other relevant stakeholders
+10. Communicate how the Group is governed and is performing by maintaining a dialogue with Shareholders and other relevant stakeholders

 The Company is committed to open communication with all its Shareholders.
 Communication with Shareholders is predominantly through the Annual Report and AGM.
 The last AGM results can be found on the Group's website.
 Other communications are in the form of full-year and half-year announcements, periodic market announcements (as appropriate) one-to-one meetings and investor roadshows.
-The Remuneration Committee report is included on pages 47 to 52.
+The Remuneration Committee report is included on pages 27 to 32.